Introduction

 Crop rotation and diversification:

 Including cover crops in crop rotation programs can help break the cycles of pests and disease, lower weed pressure, and enhance soil fertility.
-Additionally, cover crops offer a chance to diversify agricultural output by enabling farmers to grow new crops or alternative cash crops that can increase economic value and lessen reliance on a single crop.
+Additionally, crops offer a chance to diversify agricultural output by enabling farmers to grow new or alternative cash crops that can increase economic value and lessen reliance on a single crop.

 Examples of cover cropping in agriculture